 Shown in Table 8-3 are the typical permit processing times for residential development.
 Shown in Table 8-4 are the typical processing procedures for residential development.
 Processing times are dictated by necessary approval requirements (Planning Commission, City Council), staffing availability, appeals, or addressing issues with application submittals, project design, or environmental review.
 While the largest delay in application processing is receiving incomplete applications, City staff continues to be available to assist applicants in submitting complete applications.
 These processing time estimations are subject to change (either lengthen or shorten) on a per project basis.
 SB 35 required an expedited review process for certain housing projects.
-Some parts of the City have environmental constraints that also may not meet SB 35 requirements.
-Additionally, the City is not located in high quality transit corridor.
+The City does not meet the transit requirements of SB 35.
+In addition, some parts of the City have environmental constraints that also may not meet SB 35 requirements.
 Should the City receive an application meeting SB 35 requirements, it is prepared to process the application, as required.
 See also Program P-14.
-The City of Crescent City's permitting process has not impacted housing costs, supply, application timing, or approval certainty as the permitting process is cheaper and quicker than Del Norte County or any nearby jurisdiction.
-The lower costs and quicker permitting process is an incentive to develop within City limits.
-During the 5th cycle, Crescent City did not hinder residential development due to governmental constraints (including the permitting process) and is not anticipated to do so in the 6th cycle.